achendev/justcode/README.md

     ├── chrome_extension/
     │   ├── css/                    # Stylesheets for the extension popup
     │   ├── js/                     # JavaScript modules
-    │   │   ├── context_builder/    # Logic to build prompts for the LLM
+    │   │   ├── context_builder/    # Logic for building prompts for the LLM
     │   │   │   └── paste_handlers/ # Site-specific logic for pasting text/files
     │   │   ├── db/                 # IndexedDB wrapper for storing folder handles
     │   │   ├── deploy_code/        # Logic for parsing and executing deployment scripts
     │   │   ├── event_listeners/    # Attaches event listeners to UI elements
     │   │   ├── get_context/        # Strategies for getting project context
     │   │   ├── ui_handlers/        # Modules for handling UI events and rendering
-    │   │   │   └── html_generators/ # Functions that generate HTML strings for UI components
+    │   │   │   ├── html_generators/ # Functions that generate HTML strings for UI components
+    │   │   │   └── profile_actions/# Handlers for profile creation, navigation, and state
     │   │   ├── default_instructions.js # The default prompt instructions for the LLM
     │   │   ├── deploy_code.js      # Main facade for deploying code
     │   │   ├── event_attacher.js   # Central point for attaching all event listeners